toddbranch/buttons/README.md

 # button
 Library for working with buttons on the MSP430.
-Example code included in main.c.
+Example code included in `example.c`.

 ## General Notes
 Assumes buttons are active low.
 Configures with internal pull-up resistor if button open state is floating.